tailor-cms/xt/docs/edit-package.md

 </script>
 ```

+Feedback lives in a single `data.feedback` map: numeric keys hold per-answer
+feedback indexed by answer position, and the reserved `general` key holds
+feedback shown regardless of the submitted answer.

 To control whether the per-answer feedback editors are rendered, set
 `showFeedback` in the manifest (defaults to `true`).
 The general feedback
 field remains available either way: